 You’ll have less ability for shadow recovery along the edges and corners with the Fujinon 23mm f2 because of this correction.

-For most people, this won’t make a difference, but if you’re shooting low light photography it will affect your dynamic range along the corners and edges at those faster apertures where it’s a problem.
+For most people, this won’t make a difference, but if you’re shooting low-light photography it will affect your dynamic range along the corners and edges at those faster apertures where it’s a problem.

 This is vignetting wide open with the lens profile correction removed.
 It’s mostly gone on the 23mm f2 lens by f4.
 The Fujinon 23mm f1.4 looks great by f2.
 My vignetting is a little uneven here because I was shooting the sky.

-Since sharpness and corner sharpness is mostly comparable as well as distortion, the difference between these two lenses is down to the bokeh and low light performance.
+Since sharpness and corner sharpness are mostly comparable as well as distortion, the difference between these two lenses is down to the bokeh and low light performance.
 This is what you’re paying more than twice the money for.

 f1.4 is a full stop brighter than f2.
-You’ll also get much shallower depth of field, which you can now calculate using the depth of field calculator.
+You’ll also get a much shallower depth of field, which you can now calculate using the depth of field calculator.

 With the 23mm f1.4, at 2 feet (61 cm) you get about 1.5″ (3.78 cm) of depth.
 Compared to f2 where you get 2.13″ (5.41 cm) of depth.

 In terms of bokeh style, you’ll notice the Fujinon 23mm f1.4 has a cleaner smoother bokeh when wide open.
-The 23mm f2 has nice bokeh as well, but in some situations it will produce some coma and give you a swirling effect.
+The 23mm f2 has nice bokeh as well, but in some situations, it will produce some coma and give you a swirling effect.
 Sometimes this is cool, sometimes it can be very distracting.